 “It’s incredible to see something that started as an idea turning into a global movement.
-We are celebrating the inaugural year in Hawaii to honor the work the state has done to preserve its reef.
 Our goal is to build the day each year and create a legacy for future generations.” — Raw Elements.

 These gorgeous and diverse ecosystems are dying from everything from sunscreen pollution to ozone depletion and more.
 These communities of polyps are comprised of secreted limestone and are attached to rock or dead polyps.